mikeizbicki/cmc-csci040/topic_00_HTML/README.md

     In this class, you are encouraged to use cheatsheets for all labs, projects, and quizzes.

-    You can find links to the electronic versions of the [cheatsheets in this project folder](/cheatsheets).
+    You can find links to the electronic versions of the cheatsheets in this topic folder above.

-    Quizzes will be open note.

 ## Lab